SumiSastri/typescript-with-react/to-do-list-ts/README.md

 This section takes the documentation of TypeScript and applies it to a JavaScript library - React and uses React Hooks.
 The `useState` hook is used and outlines how type-guards with TypeScript interfaces are used with React.
 The learning objective in this section is to apply the knowledge of TypeScript, JavaScript, to React & Hooks with a classic "To-do-list".

+Access project scripts - debugging if you have incompatibility issues with es-lint/

+1. Delete package-lock.json
+2. Delete node modules
+3. Remove es-lint from dependencies/ dev-dependencies
+4. run `npm install -y`
+5. Check if node_modules/eslint is outside your project directory - npm has issues with package hoisting - Try running npm ls eslint in your project folder to see where it is - This will tell you which other package (apart from the expected react-scripts) installed eslint.
+6. If nothing else helps, add SKIP_PREFLIGHT_CHECK=true to an .env file in your project. **I have chosen this option as I am not using this folder to deploy or run a production build.**
+   That would permanently disable this preflight check in case you want to proceed anyway.
+7. You can also try `npm uninstall eslint` and then `npm run start`

 #### Table of Contents

 1. [Scaffolding](#Scaffolding)